Sonya Deville

 Daria Rae Berenato (born September 24, 1993) is an American former professional wrestler and mixed martial artist.
-During her time in WWE she performed under the ring name Sonya Deville (/ˈsoʊnjə/ SOHN-yə), and is a one-time WWE Women's Tag Team Champion.
+She is signed to Total Nonstop Action Wrestling (TNA), where she performs under the ring name Daria Rae and is the on-screen Director of Operations.
+She is best known for her ten-year tenure with WWE, where she performed under the ring name Sonya Deville (/ˈsoʊnjə/ SOHN-yə) is a former one-time WWE Women's Tag Team Champion.

 Berenato rose to prominence as a contestant in the 2015 season of WWE Tough Enough, where she finished 11th place.
 Following her elimination, she signed a contract with WWE and was sent to the WWE Performance Center in Orlando, Florida.
 She then performed in WWE's developmental brand, NXT, before moving up to the main roster as Sonya Deville in November 2017, she was assigned to the Raw brand in a stable with Mandy Rose and Paige called Absolution.
 Deville and Rose were later drafted to SmackDown and became Fire and Desire before eventually splitting.
 After taking time off in mid-2020, she returned in January 2021 in a non-wrestling role as an on-screen authority figure alongside Adam Pearce, but resumed wrestling in mid-2022.
-She departed from WWE in February 2025 and retired from professional wrestling.
+She departed from WWE in February 2025 and retired from in-ring competition.
+She debuted in TNA in January 2026 as an on-screen screen authority figure.

 In mixed martial arts, she has competed in three fights, holding a record of two wins and one loss.

 Early life

-Daria Rae Berenato was born on September 24, 1993 in Shamong Township, New Jersey, to Italian parents.
+Daria Rae Berenato was born on September 24, 1993, in Shamong Township, New Jersey, to Italian parents.
 She attended Seneca High School in Tabernacle, New Jersey.
 At the age of 16, Berenato began training and competing in mixed martial arts.